anetczuk/cpp-include-graph/README.md

 interweaved and impossible to parse.

 When build log is collected then it's time to execute the generator.
-There is example of generating graph for cmake output:
+There is example of generating graph for `cmake` output:
 ```
     cppincludegraphgen -lf build_log.txt --reduce_dirs "/opt" "/usr" --outdir include_graph_reduced
 ```
 Whole commands list can be found [here](doc/cmd_args.txt).
 List is produced by calling `cppincludegraphgen --help`.
+Highlighted arguments:
+- `--files_info` information about source and compiled files.
+Parameter is helpful when compilation is done in containers or remote locations.
+File can be generated using `cppincludegraphdump` script.
-By argument `--reduce_dirs` generator is informed to *cut* subtree of headers in given directories amd present graph in reduced form (see examples).
+- `--reduce_dirs` informeds generator to *cut* subtree of headers in given directories amd present graph in reduced form (see examples).

 Other arguments seems to be straightforward.

 For more details see CMake and Makefile examples.